bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 The primary goal of Sancho's design is to provide a set of UI components which are beautiful and functional but generic enough to be used in most contexts, and extensible enough to be made your own.

 I've found that many recent design systems are built with a particular project in mind with a unique, distinctive style, which makes it difficult to use without your project looking like an existing project.
 Something like Material-UI is really great, but its style is very much identifiable with the Google brand.
 Bootstrap has always struck me as different in this regard - it provides a beautiful, somewhat generic set of styles and components which work great out of the box but which can easily be altered.
-In this sense, it feels like Bootstrap is made for you.
+It feels like Bootstrap was made for you.

 Sancho tries to replicate Bootstrap in this regard.
-It's design isn't particularly distinctive and it implements many of my favourite ideas from existing design systems.
+Its design isn't particularly distinctive and it implements many of my favourite ideas from existing design systems.
 It's also meant to be extensible through a combination of theming variables and component composition techniques.

 #### Responsive design is really hard.
 Sancho makes it easier.